Puppets/puppets-old/README.md

 ### Communicating on the global channel

-There is a convenience function available for communicating on the global channel.
-Simply use the `emit` helper function.
+There is a convenience function available for communicating on the global channel, `emit`.
 This appends the name of whatever event you trigger with `:{puppetName}`.

 ```js